Skip to content

 • Catharsis: releasing repressed emotions to promote healing

-What can I expect from a Psychoanalysis session?
+What can I expect from sessions in Psychoanalysis?

 While lying on a couch has become the iconic symbol of Psychoanalysis, that method is not as widely practiced anymore.